 AI Credit Scoring

-Due to ML capabilities and available historical data, AI can significantly enhance traditional credit scoring that is mostly focused on a cursory analysis of credit histories of potential customers.
+Due to ML capabilities and available historical data, AI can significantly enhance traditional credit scoring that is mostly focused on a cursory analysis of potential customers’ credit histories.
 However, conventional credit scoring is neither efficient nor error-prone, as it rejects applications from debtors able to repay their loans.
-AI can assess the creditworthiness of potential lenders more efficiently, ensuring that customers with high credit ranking receive the best offers.
+AI can assess the creditworthiness of potential lenders more efficiently, ensuring that customers with high credit rankings receive the best offers.

-Moreover, AI can use alternative data, such as social media or asset ownership or employment data, that allow creditors to more accurately assess the financial situation of potential loan recipients.
+Moreover, AI can use alternative data, such as social media, asset ownership, or employment data, that allow creditors to assess the financial situation of potential loan recipients more accurately.
 AI-powered tools are especially useful for assessing customers with limited credit history.

 Advanced Analytics for Clients

 Financial services companies can offer their customers AI Analytics apps that can monitor cash flow and make forecasts for financial departments.
-With Augmented Analytics based on AI technology, the application is able to estimate the amount of money that will move in and out of business within a short-term period, for instance next week or next month.
-AI analytics software can notify if a company needs to cut overheads, look for new investment, or focus on generating sales.
+With Augmented Analytics based on AI technology, the application can estimate the amount of money that will move in and out of business within a short-term period, for instance, next week or month.
+AI analytics software can notify if a company needs to cut overheads, look for new investments, or focus on generating sales.

 Learn more about Augmented Analytics.

-Traders, brokers, and investment funds are increasingly applying AI to their trading strategies.
-The reason behind this is that AI offers a data-driven view of the current situation, makes accurate forecasts and can trade with small spreads and at high speed.
-Moreover, by constantly collecting and analyzing various data from news, social networks, specific website, AI can perform an in-depth analysis of current events and trends, as well as build behavioral models during business turmoil.
+Traders, brokers, and investment funds increasingly apply AI to their trading strategies.
+This is because AI offers a data-driven view of the current situation, makes accurate forecasts, and can trade with small spreads quickly.
+Moreover, by constantly collecting and analyzing various data from news, social networks, and specific websites, AI can analyze current events and trends in-depth and build behavioral models during business turmoil.